 Furthermore, in the post-Covid pandemic time, contactless biometric devices such as facial recognition terminals and iris scanners are becoming increasingly popular in healthcare sectors.

-Government agencies use biometrics for a range of identification purposes, including national ID, civil identity, voting, social assistance, border security, and others.
+Government agencies use biometrics for a range of security identification purposes, including national ID, civil identity, voting, social assistance, border security, and others.
 For example, the Department of Homeland Security in the United States uses fingerprint scanners and iris scanners to verify the identity of those who enter the country.
-Furthermore, the Indian government uses fingerprints biometric system to manage social security programs like the Public Distribution System (PDS) in order to provide better services to citizens while reducing fraud.
-Moreover, biometric mobile devices are used in many African countries to enroll, digitally onboard and authenticate voters during elections.
+Furthermore, the Indian government uses fingerprints biometric system and related authentication data to manage social security programs like the Public Distribution System (PDS) in order to provide better services to citizens while reducing fraud.
+Moreover, biometric mobile devices are used in many African countries with their automated biometric identification systems to enroll, digitally register, and authenticate voters during elections.

 Government is another sector that could benefit greatly from biometric technology.
 Hackers and fraudsters, as previously indicated, are stealing critical information from government databases.
 If biometric technology was available, governmental agencies could quickly determine whether a person attempting to use public services was authorized to do so, ensuring efficiency and integrity.